Born: 20 March 1961

-A memorable evening at Eastlands eight years ago saw Dean Ashton strike in either half to book West Ham United's place in the last four of the FA Cup.
+A memorable evening at Eastlands nine years ago saw Dean Ashton strike in either half to book West Ham United's place in the last four of the FA Cup.

 With four minutes of the first half to play, the former Norwich City forward fired the Hammers ahead, as he rounded off a stylish move, skipping past Sylvain Distain before slamming home at David James' near post.

 West Ham's grip on proceedings tightened after the break, courtesy of Sun Jihai's dismissal, as he saw red for an injudicious swing at Matthew Etherington.

 Alan Pardew's men would make their numerical advantage count in the 69th minute, albeit in somewhat controversial circumstances.

 As a stricken Christian Dailly lay on the touchline, City opted to play on, only for Reo-Coker to dispossess Kiki Mussampa in his own half.
 With the hosts horribly exposed, Reo-Coker played in Israel international Yossi Benayoun, who in turn squared for Ashton, handing the Crewe Alexandra graduate the simplest of tasks to slot home.